VerifyTests/Verify.NServiceBus/readme.md

 <sup><a href='/src/Tests/Snippets/HandlerTests.cs#L4-L18' title='Snippet source file'>snippet source</a> | <a href='#snippet-handlertest' title='Start of snippet'>anchor</a></sup>
 <!-- endSnippet -->

-The resulting context verification file is as follows:
+The resulting verification file is as follows:

 <!-- snippet: HandlerTests.VerifyHandlerResult.verified.txt -->
 <a id='snippet-HandlerTests.VerifyHandlerResult.verified.txt'></a>